-If you are a bug magnet like I am, you are going to appreciate this (dare I say) life-changing project!
-Make these DIY citronella candles and experience for yourself how well an effective mosquito repellent candle can work!
+If you are a bug magnet like I am, you will appreciate this (dare I say) life-changing project!
+Make these DIY citronella candles and experience for yourself how well an effective mosquito-repellent candle can work!
 I especially appreciate that these candles are made with all-natural materials, with no toxic harmful ingredients included.

 If you are anything like me, the summer months are the perfect season to spend time outside.
 In typically cooler climates like where I live, the long, warm summer days are perfect for gardening and soaking up the sun outside.
 There’s just one tiny problem: mosquitoes.

 Thankfully, after years of experimenting and lots of trial and error, I have developed a few methods for keeping these pests at bay naturally.
-One of my favorite methods is these DIY citronella candles.
+One of my favourite methods are these DIY citronella candles.

 I originally published this post in 2016, and since then, there’s been a lot of discussion surrounding the topic of citronella candles and their effectiveness for repelling mosquitoes.